 Who owns which Las Vegas casinos

 If you thought most casinos in Vegas were independently owned, think again.
 All the casinos together are owned by just a handful of companies.
 In fact, just two companies together own the overwhelming majority of strip properties.
-So, if you have a bad experience at one casino and think, "Huh!
-I'll just take my business across the street!", there's a good chance the new casino you walk into will have the same owner!
+So, if you have a bad experience at one casino and plan to take your business next door, there's a good chance the new casino you walk into will have the same owner!